 Postino is located in downtown Gilbert, walking distance from the old water tower and the Gilbert Farmers Markets.
 Parking during busier times, especially during Saturday mornings Farmers’ Market, can be a challenge.
 We went on a Sunday and were lucky to get a parking spot behind the restaurant just a block away.
 Postino opens at 9 am on Saturdays and Sundays.
 We arrived right at 9:00 am.
-Walking up from the parking lot behind the restaurant, we passed by an outdoor hot yoga class taking place on a grassy and tree-shaded lot.
+Walking up from the parking lot, we passed by a hot yoga class taking place on a grassy, tree-shaded lot.
 Listening to their funky Michael Jackson music was upbeat and made our Sunday brunch lively and fun.

 This pet dining visit, I brought along Morrigan, our 3-year 7-month old Tamaskan.
 A Tamaskan dog is a mix of Husky, Shepherd, and Wolf-dog.
-If you have a dog who sheds a lot, like a Husky, please be considerate and furminate your dog before taking them to a restaurant.
-People may ask to pet your dog, and if you have a constant shedder, any petting will bring strands of flying dog hair around the food.
+If you have a dog who sheds a lot, like a Husky, please be considerate and furminate your dog.
+People may ask to pet your dog and any petting will bring strands of flying dog hair around the food.
 So be proactive and de-shed your dog before any outings where public dining is involved.

 The Postino menu is a wow-factor.
 Take a moment and look at their brunch offerings.
 Everything is unique and sounds wonderful.
 The combinations of food pairings are thought-provoking and appealing to us hungry and thirsty souls.
 Rebecca and I both ordered the Farm Scramble.
 It was absolutely delicious.
 This was my first time to have a salad at breakfast.
 The breakfast was very fresh and healthy tasting.
 The portions of what we ordered seemed on the smaller side, compared to other restaurants, but still adequate to get us by until lunch.
 There was Yoga going on within our view.
 This felt like a healthy start to our day and we were both energized and motivated by our healthy choice.
 But there are so many other food options on their menu that I still want to try.